 6. Becoming a publisher for profit.

 “I want to teach a lot of people how to do X in a clear way.”

 Ex: A course creator who teaches yoga for rehabilitating a weak back.
 Or my friend Heather who teaches how to style a bookcase.
 A blogger-author who sells books on financial planning and independence.
-A blogger who has published multiple books and now teaches a course called Zero to Self-Published Book.
 You get the point—there are a lot of ways to publish for profit.

 Soooo, when you learn by acquiring a new skill, what are the blogging career paths available to you?
 And what about when you learn by acquiring info?

 I’m so glad you asked this question, ninja friend.
 I get to that in the podcast episode–I just have a few more tips for you here in this post.